sharibj/couchtoironman/pages/index.md

 This is my journey.

-I will document progress or lack thereof, and share my learnings along the way.
+I will document progress, or lack thereof, and share my learnings along the way.

 - [x] 5k (16/02/2025)
 - [x] 10k (11/05/2025)